 Build your record

-Use our generator to create a DMARC record with all the right tags for your needs.
+Use our generator to create a DMARC record with all the right settings for your needs.